24

 Address: Bredgade 62

-Join Stromma’s Hop On-Hop Off buses to stop 3 – The Marble Church
+Getting there: Join Stromma’s Hop On-Hop Off bus to stop 3 – The Marble Church

 This family-owned store in the heart of Copenhagen is a true treasure chest filled with cool vintage clothes and accessories.
 Sourcing high-quality items from North America and Japan, Wasteland is the perfect place to snag a good deal on iconic jeans from brands like Karl Kani, True Religion, Evisu, and Pelle Pelle.
-You’ll also find original band t-shirt, an 80s tracksuit, and vintage sports tees (soccer, NFL, baseball, and more).
+You’ll also find original band T-shirts, ’80s tracksuits, and vintage sports tees (soccer, NFL, baseball, and more).

 Address: Studiestræde 19